 These steps can typically be executed in parallel on multiple I/O lines.

-With a strong reflectance, such as when a sensor is over a white surface, the discharge time can be as low as several dozen microseconds; with very weak reflectance, such as when the sensor is over a black surface, the discharge time will typically be a few milliseconds, but can be several dozen milliseconds in the worst case.
-The exact time of the discharge depends on your microcontroller’s I/O line characteristics.
+With a strong reflectance, such as when a sensor is over a white surface, the decay time can be as low as several dozen microseconds; with very weak reflectance, such as when the sensor is over a black surface, the decay time will typically be a few milliseconds, but can be several dozen milliseconds in the worst case.
+The exact time of the decay depends on your microcontroller’s I/O line characteristics.
 Meaningful results can be available within 1 ms in typical cases (i.e. when not trying to measure subtle differences in low-reflectance scenarios), allowing up to 1 kHz sampling of all 8 sensors.
 If lower-frequency sampling is sufficient, substantial power savings can be realized by using the LEDON pin to turn off the LEDs.
 For example, if a 100 Hz sampling rate is acceptable, the LEDs can be off 90% of the time, lowering average current consumption from 100 mA to 10 mA.

 If you don’t need or cannot fit all eight sensors, the QTR-8x arrays can each be separated into two smaller sensor arrays that can function independently: a two-sensor array and a six-sensor array.

 To break the board, use a sharp knife (e.g. hobby knife or box cutter) to score along the perforation (row of vias) between sensors 6 and 7.
 Place the long side of board on a flat surface with an edge, such as a table, so the perforation lines up with the edge.
 Hold the board against the table and press firmly down on the overhanging piece until it snaps off.
 If it doesn’t feel like the PC board is breaking, make the score deeper.
 You might want to file the broken edges of the boards.